Seeking vendors for Remote Tower Systems (RTS) for the National Airspace System (NAS)

 - Achieving System Design Approval (SDA) from the FAA.

-- Demonstrating compliance with software (DO-278A AL 4/5) and hardware (RTCA DO-254 DAL D) assurance levels.
+- Assurance Levels: Software (DO-278A AL 4/5) and hardware (RTCA DO-254 DAL D) assurance.

-- Set-Aside: None specified.
-Vendors should identify small business status.
+- Set-Aside: None specified; vendors should identify small business status.

 - Q&A Due: May 17, 2026, by 5:00 PM EST.

-- Response Due: June 26, 2026, by 5:00 PM EST.
+- Proposal Due: June 26, 2026, by 5:00 PM EST.